rossjrw/tars/tars/documentation/intro.md

 her command prefix `.` (e.g. @example(.search)).
 However, for commands that both bots implement, this only works when she is _not_ present in the channel.
 When she _is_ present, TARS assumes that the user intended for that command to be parsed by her &mdash; TARS will shut up and let her speak.
-The exception to this is @command(help).

 Each command on this page is marked with whether or not it defers to Secretary_Helen, but you can also consult [her